-Did you know that there are a variety of natural PCOS supplements that can help lessen your pain and even help balance your symptoms?
+Did you know that there are a variety of natural Polycystic Ovary Syndrome (PCOS) supplements that can help lessen your pain and even help balance your symptoms?

 Growing up I just thought painful periods were part of life.
 I mean, spending hours in bed in withering pain is normal right?